sirosen/globus-sdk-python/docs/user_guide/getting_started/minimal_script.rst

 Once you have an app defined, you can use it with client objects to access various Globus APIs.

-When you attempt to interact with a service, the app will automatically prompt you to login.
+When you attempt to interact with a service using an app-bound service client, the app will automatically prompt you to login if valid credentials are unavailable.

 Start by defining the client object: